What is a North Carolina Certificate of Title Indemnity Bond?

 Once the underwriting process is done, we will immediately issue your bond and send it to you right away!

 The bond must be executed by a Surety who is licensed by the North Carolina Commissioner of Insurance

 The North Carolina Division of Motor Vehicles must be named as the Obligee

 The applicant must obey the provisions of Chapter 20 of the North Carolina General Statutes as well as the rules and regulations of the North Carolina Division of Motor Vehicles

-If a previous owner, subsequent purchaser, lienholder, or any person with security interest on the vehicle lays claim, the Obligee will be eligible to file for a bond claim
+If a previous owner, subsequent purchaser, lienholder, or any person with a security interest on the vehicle lays claim, the Obligee will be eligible to file for a bond claim